j-a-n/homematic-addon-lgtv/README.md

 `/usr/local/addons/lgtv/lgtv.tcl <tv-id> <command> [parameter]`

 ### tv-id
-The tv-id is an integer which is displayed on the LG-TV system control
+The tv-id is an integer which is displayed on the addon's system control

 ### Commands